Simula-COMPLEX/WTSPublic/README.md

 **Running multiple DTs**

 To execute multiple DT, run `dts-main.py` file.
 The number of DTs to run can be configured in `APD-DT/inputs/serial-numbers.txt` file.

+**Communicating with DT(s)**

+Use the APIs provided in mapping file, add the serial number of a specific dispenser, and use Postman of other client to send HTTP requests to the DT(s) and get response from the DT(s).
+The supported data interchange format is JSON.